34th Armoured Brigade (United Kingdom): Normandy

 The first two and half years of the brigade's existence were spent in training in the south of England and it saw its first active service in the Normandy bridgehead.

-Advance parties departed to Normandy on D + 10 (16 June) but the entire brigade was not gathered together in France until early July 1944.
+Advance parties departed to Normandy on D + 10 (16 June) but the brigade was not gathered in France until early July 1944.
 Its first combat was in support of the 15th (Scottish) Infantry Division in Operation Greenline from 15 to 18 July, to enlarge the Odon bridgehead and advance beyond Hill 112; the German opposition held a strong position and 153rd Regiment Royal Armoured Corps suffered particularly severe casualties, including its commanding officer.
-Overall, the brigade lost 30 officers and 156 other ranks in this action.
-The brigade continued in active service in Normandy until late August.
+The brigade lost 30 officers and 156 other ranks in this action.
+The brigade continued operations in Normandy until late August.

 Operation Astonia

-After a 14-day rest and reorganisation and now under the First Canadian Army, the brigade crossed the River Seine on 4 September to prepare to assault Le Havre.
+After 14 days of rest and reorganisation and now under the First Canadian Army, the brigade crossed the River Seine on 4 September to prepare to Operation Astonia the assault Le Havre.
 On arrival outside Le Havre on 6 September, the brigade came under command of 49th (West Riding) Infantry Division, who were to assault Le Havre from the north east and east.
 The defenders' morale was low despite impressive defence works and victory was completed on 12 September with minimal casualties.
-A troop of 7th Royal Tank Regiment, without infantry, had entered the fort at 11:30am and had captured Oberst Hermann-Eberhard Wildermuth, the garrison commander, his whole staff and 400 prisoners.
+A troop of 7th Royal Tank Regiment, without infantry, had entered the fort at 11:30 a.m. and had captured Oberst Hermann-Eberhard Wildermuth, the garrison commander, his staff and 400 prisoners.

-Around this time, the Allied armies' supply lines were under great stress due to the lack of usable ports and the brigade's transport was added to the supply chain for the front line in Belgium.
-The brigade as such was effectively grounded and out of action.
+The Allied armies' supply lines were under great stress due to the lack of usable ports and the brigade transport was added to the supply chain to the front line in Belgium and the brigade was immobilised.
 By 18 September, the brigade was concentrated about midway between Dieppe and Rouen.
-On 29 September. still lacking its transport, the brigade's 300 Churchills (including a delivery squadron), heavily loaded with munitions, moved on tracks northwards for three days to Desvres, near Boulogne.
-On 2 October, one regiment, 7th Royal Tank Regiment, was detached to assist the containment of Dunkirk by 51st (Highland) Infantry Division, where it took an active and successful part in the siege.
+On 29 September, still lacking its transport, the 300 Churchills (including a delivery squadron), loaded with munitions, drove northwards for three days to Desvres, near Boulogne.
+On 2 October, the 7th Royal Tank Regiment was detached to assist the containment of Dunkirk by 51st (Highland) Infantry Division, where it took part in the siege.
 By 6 October, the brigade had reached the Eindhoven area and all regiments were immediately deployed into the front line.